-The College of Arts and Sciences offers two degrees:
+The College of Arts and Sciences offers three degrees:

-- Bachelor of Science, with majors in Actuarial Mathematics, Applied Economics, Applied Mathematics and Statistics, Biology, Environmental Science and Psychology. - Bachelor of Arts, with majors in Chinese, Communication, Global Studies, History, Literary and Cultural Studies, Politics and Law, Sociology, and Spanish.
+- Bachelor of Science, with majors in Actuarial Mathematics, Applied Economics, Applied Mathematics and Statistics, Biology, Environmental Science and Psychology. - Bachelor of Arts, with majors in Chinese, Communication, Global Studies, History, Literary and Cultural Studies, Politics and Law, Sociology, and Spanish. - Bachelor of Science in Health Sciences with tracks in General Health Science, Behavioral, and Health Promotion.